Volavi/Wreckfest-2-Autoadmin/README.md

   - Player voting system for track selection
   - Ability to change wether track selection is random or not
   - Randomised weather selection for tracks
+  - Automatic (configurable) removal and addition of bots in relation to player count
   - Better error handling for OCR failures
   - Ability to add verbosity from config file via debug_mode
   - Web interface for remote administration